home-assistant/home-assistant.io/source/_components/discovery.markdown

 </p>

 <p class='note'>
-If you see `Not initializing discovery because could not install dependency netdisco==0.6.1` in the logs, you will need to install the `python3-dev` package on your system manually (ex: `sudo apt-get install python3-dev`).
+If you see `Not initializing discovery because could not install dependency netdisco==0.6.1` in the logs, you will need to install the `python3-dev` or `python3-devel` package on your system manually (eg. `sudo apt-get install python3-dev` or `sudo dnf -y install python3-devel`).
 On the next restart of home-assistant, discovery should work.
+If you still get an error, check if you have a compiler (`gcc`) available on your system.
 </p>